 - Line a baking pan with parchment paper and place stretched and rolled pizza dough.
 You may make the dough yourself, or get store-bought.
 You can use a regular pizza pan, but I wanted more of a deep dish type of pizza.

 - Serve immediately!

 You may use frozen florets just make sure to pat dry so you don't end up with excess water, you can defrost it instead of blanching.

 Hey beautiful people, how’s going?
 I have today for ya, a delicious twist on guacamole.
 It’s creamy, yummy and perfect for parties… Any parties.
 What I love about hummus is the fact that we can make it so quick, and the outcome is always really tasty, and quite read more

 I will serve it even for Thanksgiving, along with some other delicious dips.
 You can prepare it a day before and refrigerate it.

 I will share more hummus recipes in the upcoming weeks, so stay tuned!
-Why buy it when you can make your own, even more, delicious than a store bought.
+Why buy it when you can make your own, even more, delicious than a store-bought.

 You can also prepare your own chickpeas just by soaking and then cooking them, but for this one, I used Organic chickpeas from the can.